36 Things to do in Vienna (+ map) – Best places to visit

 More information about Austria

-ACCOMMODATION IN VIENNA: In our guide to where to stay in Vienna you will find tips on the best neighbourhoods and accommodation in Vienna, including practical information.
+The guide to where to stay in Vienna offers tips on the best neighbourhoods and accommodation in Vienna, including practical information.

-HOW TO SAVE IN VIENNA: The Vienna City Card is one of the most popular ways to save in Vienna.
+The Vienna City Card is one of the most popular ways to save money in Vienna.
 Or take a look at the comparison between the Vienna City Card and the Vienna Pass.

 ROME: In our list of the most beautiful places in Rome, we’ve put together our tips for what to see in Rome.
 To help you plan, we’ve created an itinerary for Rome in 3 days.